ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

 ### **Action configuration**

-The easiest way to enable tracking with Beagle is through the BFF, you can simply enable which actions you want tracked by adding to them the key analytics.
+The easiest way to enable or disable tracking with Beagle is through the BFF, you can simply enable which actions you want tracked by adding to them the key analytics.

+#### Disabling the analytics

-First we choose which action we want to create the event and add the analytics property to them.
+To disable the analytics we first choose the action and add the analytics property to it with a value of false, the JSON result would be something like the following :

-example:

-{{< tabs >}}
-{{% tab name="JSON" %}}
 ```text
 {
   "_beagleComponent_": "beagle:button",